Oh. my. gosh. Oh my gosh! You must try these Crunchy almond butter chocolate bites right now. Now people!

 Once you’ve mixed everything together, take a cookie scooper and place onto a sheet pan or plate.
 You can eat these right away (they’re SO DARN GOOD WARM), or you can refrigerate and save for a later time (you’re going to eat them right away though, trust me).

 Option to melt additional chocolate and dip the bites in chocolate.
-If doing so, add more of the puffed quinoa and a sprinkle of sea salt to the top before refrigerating.
+If doing so, add more of the sprouted buckwheat and a sprinkle of sea salt to the top before refrigerating.

 *The egg substitute helps bind the almond butter to make it more of a dough rather than a creamy nut butter.
 I imagine you can just use flour to thicken the nut butter.